mbattifarano/TransportationNetworks/README.md

 | Winnipeg-Asymmetric                                |   154 |   2535 |   1057 |
 | chicago-regional                                   |  1790 |  39018 |  12982 |

-# License

-All data is currented donated.
-Data sets are for academic research purposes only.
-Users are users are fully responsible for any results or conclusions obtained by using these data sets.
-Users must indicate the source of any dataset they are using in any publication that relies on any of the datasets provided in this web site.
-The TransportationNetworks team is not responsible for the content of the data sets.
-Agencies, organizations, institutions and individuals acknowledged in this web site for their contribution to the datasets are not responsible for the content or the correctness of the datasets.

 # Other Related Projects
+ - [TRB Network Modeling Committee](http://trb-networkmodeling.org/)
  - [InverseVIsTraffic](https://github.com/jingzbu/InverseVIsTraffic) is an open-source repository that implements some inverse Variational Inequality (VI) formulations proposed for both single-class and multi-class transportation networks.
 The package also implements algorithms to evaluate the Price of Anarchy in real road networks.
 Currently, the package is maintained by [Jing Zhang](http://people.bu.edu/jzh).
- - [TRB Network Modeling Committee](http://trb-networkmodeling.org/)
  - [Frank-Wolfe algorithm](http://www.bgu.ac.il/~bargera/tntp/FW.zip) that demonstrates how to read these data formats and runs a FW assignment.
 The header file "stdafx.h" is for Microsoft Visual C (MSVC) compiler.
 On Unix and other compilers it can be simply omitted.